-The following guides how to use 7-zip in Alteryx:
+The following demonstrates how to use 7-zip in Alteryx.

 “C:\Program Files\7-Zip\7z.exe” e “[FilePath]” (with FilePath containing the file path to the zipped file, created in Step 1)

-Create a script to both unzip then manage the files
+Create a script to unzip AND manage the files

 Get a list of the extracted file names

 Part of the output we want is a list of the extracted file names.